tomatyss/runloop/BUGS.md

 Either remove the unbounded buffers entirely, or enforce a capacity (matching the ring) and drop old data when full.

-## 3. Bus Sends Panic Inside Nested Tokio Runtimes

-- **Status:** High
-- **Scope:** `crates/runtime/src/runtime.rs:493-505`

-### 3.1 What Happens

-When `Runtime::send` runs inside an existing Tokio executor, the call to `spawner.block_on` invokes `TokioHandle::block_on`, which panics with "cannot start a runtime from within a runtime."
-Any caller that embeds the runtime inside async services hits this panic the first time it forwards a bus message.

-### 3.2 Impact

-- Crashes supervising services that dispatch messages from async contexts.
-- Prevents integrating the runtime into async control planes without wrapping every `send` in a separate thread.
-- Masks the underlying bus error semantics because the panic aborts execution paths.

-### 3.3 Root Cause

-The new bus integration replaced the non-async `inbox.try_send` path with a hard `block_on` of the async bus send operation, ignoring Tokio's `!Send`-from-runtime constraints.

-### 3.4 Recommended Fix

-Offload the async send without calling `block_on` on the current handle—e.g., spawn a task that writes to the bus and synchronizes via a oneshot, or fall back to the in-process channel when the runtime already has direct access to the agent inbox.

 ## 6. Default Config Emits Spurious Missing-Directory Warnings

 - **Status:** Medium